 Trader’s Notebook

 Half an hour before the closing bell.
-The S&P 500 futures rose during the session, reaching into the 5620s.
-Elliott Wave Theory: The 5th-wave uptrend that began on August 5 continues and is in its 3rd subwave.
+The S&P 500 futures fell sharply during the session, from the 5910s into the 58 50s so far.
+The length of the decline has produced some ambiguities regarding the subwaves of the 5th-wave rise that began on October 10.

 9:35 a.m.
 New York time